DerArchitekt17/HIMA_Research_Project/README.md

    ```bash
    ./build_apptainer_image.sh
    ```
-   This produces `apptainer_runtime.sif`, which the `.slurm` scripts reference to execute training and benchmarking inside the container.
+   This produces `apptainer_runtime.sif` in the project root, which the `.slurm` scripts reference to execute training and benchmarking inside the container.

 #### Option 2: Native Installation